 Director of the HCI Games Group

-You must register to the Course through the CHI 2017 registration process.
+You must register for the Course through the CHI 2017 registration process.